Ease of Use

 Users can use bookmarks to mark their place in their text and return to it later, which is particularly useful for long documents.

 Write the affirmations down or type them up.
 The latter is ideal for use in ttsreader.com, but if you type them up you can read them off out loud that way too!
-Source: about 2 years ago
+Source: over 2 years ago

 Here's a website I've been using recently to help me read through longer passages like these.
 You can also use a text to speech website if you're an auditory kinda person, I'm particular to this one because there isn't a sentence limit.
 Source: over 2 years ago